ScrappyHub/rooted-platform/governance/ROOTED_COMMUNITY_TRUST_LAW.md

 ✅ Abuse risk modeling
 ✅ Child safety precedence

-If any feature increases exploitability, it must be blocked—even if it reduces growth or revenue.
+If any feature **increases exploitability**, it must be:

+➡ Blocked — even if it reduces growth or revenue.

 ---

-🚫 ROOTED ANTI-PROFILING & NON-IDENTITY SORTING LAW
+## 6. ROOTED ANTI-PROFILING & NON-IDENTITY SORTING LAW

 Authority Level: Absolute Platform Law
 Enforcement: Constitution → RLS → Views → Feature Flags → UI
-Effective Date: Immediate

-❌ ABSOLUTE BAN ON DEMOGRAPHIC PROFILING
+This section is binding across all verticals and discovery surfaces.

+### 6.1 Absolute Ban on Demographic Profiling

-ROOTED does not permit profiling, segmentation, or filtering of people or businesses by:
+ROOTED does **not** permit profiling, segmentation, or filtering of people or businesses by:

-Race
+- Race

-Ethnicity
+- Ethnicity

-Skin color
+- Skin color

-National origin
+- National origin

-Religion
+- Religion

-Political belief
+- Political belief

-Gender identity
+- Gender identity

-Sexual orientation
+- Sexual orientation

-Family structure
+- Family structure

-Immigration status
+- Immigration status

-Disability status
+- Disability status

 These attributes:

 ✅ Are never required
 ✅ Are never inferred
 ✅ Are never requested
 ✅ Are never used for ranking
 ✅ Are never used for discovery
 ✅ Are never stored as segmentation controls

-ROOTED does not categorize humans.
-ROOTED surfaces stories, work, and community impact.
+ROOTED does **not** categorize humans.
+ROOTED surfaces **stories, work, and community impact.**

 ---

-🚫 NO “IDENTITY-BASED BUSINESS LABELING”
+### 6.2 No Identity-Based Business Labeling

 Businesses and institutions inside ROOTED:

 ❌ May NOT self-identify using:

-Racial labels
+- Racial labels

-Political alignment
+- Political alignment

-Religious alignment (outside of explicitly opted-in cultural sets)
+- Religious alignment (outside explicitly opted-in cultural/civic sets)

-Demographic marketing tags
+- Demographic marketing tags

 ✅ Businesses are surfaced by:

-What they do
+- What they do

-How they serve
+- How they serve

-Their story
+- Their story

-Their practices
+- Their practices

-Their trust & safety standing
+- Their trust & safety standing

-Their community impact
+- Their community impact

 Not by identity targeting.

+---

-✅ STORY OVER SEGMENTATION PRINCIPLE (CORE DOCTRINE)
+### 6.3 STORY OVER SEGMENTATION PRINCIPLE (CORE DOCTRINE)

-ROOTED operates under a strict storytelling doctrine:
+ROOTED operates under this doctrine:

-“Tell us your story.
+> “Tell us your story.
-Show how you serve.
+>  Show how you serve.
-Let the community decide to visit you — not because of labels, but because of trust.”
+>  Let the community decide to visit you — not because of labels, but because of trust.”

 Discovery must be driven by:

-Craft
+- Craft

-Ethics
+- Ethics

-Quality
+- Quality

-Education
+- Education

-Service
+- Service

-Environmental care
+- Environmental care

-Community contribution
+- Community contribution

 Not by demographic cues.

-🛡️ ENFORCEMENT GUARANTEES
+---

+### 6.4 Enforcement Guarantees

 This law is enforced through:

 ✅ No demographic columns in public discovery schemas
 ✅ No demographic filters in search, map, or feeds
 ✅ No demographic sorting in ranking algorithms

-✅ No ad targeting by identity
+✅ No ad targeting by identity attributes
 ✅ No analytics buckets by identity attributes

-Any attempt to introduce demographic profiling:
+Any attempt to introduce demographic profiling or identity sorting:

-Is automatically invalid
+- Is **automatically invalid**

-Must be rejected at code review
+- Must be rejected at code review

-Must be blocked at RLS / view level
+- Must be blocked at RLS / view level

-Must be struck from UI immediately
+- Must be removed from UI immediately

-🧒 CHILD PROTECTION INTERLOCK

-Kids Mode receives zero identity-based exposure.

-Children:
+---

+### 6.5 Child Protection Interlock

+Kids:

-Are never profiled
+- Are never profiled

-Are never segmented by demographics
+- Are never segmented by demographic traits

-Are never exposed to identity-driven marketing or labeling
+- Are never exposed to identity-driven marketing or labeling

-Are only served:
+Kids Mode is allowed to show only:

-Education
+- Education

-Nature
+- Nature

-Agriculture
+- Agriculture

-Culture (opt-in, non-political, non-religious instruction)
+- Culture (opt-in, non-political, non-proselytizing)

-🚨 VIOLATION CONSEQUENCES
+**Cross-Reference:** ROOTED_KIDS_MODE_GOVERNANCE.md

+---

+### 6.6 Violation Consequences

-Any actor attempting to introduce profiling systems:
+Any actor attempting to introduce profiling systems, identity sorting, or identity-based ads faces:

-Immediate feature revocation
+- Immediate feature revocation

-Immediate discovery removal
+- Immediate discovery removal

-Full internal audit
+- Full internal audit

-Permanent governance removal
+- Permanent removal from governance or platform access

-Possible external reporting depending on scope
+- Possible external reporting depending on scope

-This applies to:
+This applies equally to:

-Admins
+- Admins

-Developers
+- Developers

-Contractors
+- Contractors

-Partners
+- Partners

-Founders
+- Founders

 No one is exempt.

+---

-✅ FINAL STATEMENT
+## 7. FINAL STATEMENT

 ROOTED does not divide people.
 ROOTED does not sort humans into demographic funnels.
 ROOTED does not sell identity.
 ROOTED does not surface bias.

 ROOTED is built for:

-Humans
+- Humans

-Families
+- Families

-Workers
+- Workers

-Farmers
+- Farmers

-Teachers
+- Teachers

-Makers
+- Makers

-Healers
+- Healers

-Builders
+- Builders

 Not labels.
 Not categories.
 Not markets of identity.